CloserToTheCenter/GleamReference/gleam/result.md

 Alternate versions (`option.lazy_or`, `option.lazy_unwrap`) wrap the fallback in a callback, evaluating it only when needed.

-For getting the `Error` message, instead of defaulting on `Errors`, the following can be used:
+For extracting the `Error` message, the following can be used:
   - `result.unwrap_error` gets only the "Error" message
   - `result.unwrap_both` extracts either message, whether on an `Ok` or an `Error`